Skip to main content

 This principle extends beyond just the receptors.
 The enzymes responsible for metabolizing hormones are also genetically determined.
 A key enzyme, aromatase, converts testosterone into estrogen.
 Variations in the gene for aromatase, known as CYP19A1, can lead to different conversion rates.

-An individual with a highly active version of this enzyme might experience more estrogen-related from testosterone therapy, such as water retention or mood changes, because their body is more efficient at this conversion.
+An individual with a highly active version of this enzyme might experience more estrogen-related side effects from testosterone therapy, such as water retention or mood changes, because their body is more efficient at this conversion.
 Conversely, someone with a less active enzyme might require different supportive therapies to maintain an optimal balance.
 Understanding this genetic layer moves the conversation from a one-size-fits-all approach to a personalized strategy designed around your body’s inherent biological tendencies.

-The journey to hormonal balance begins with acknowledging that your symptoms are real and connected to these deep biological processes. offers a window into these processes, providing a clearer picture of your body’s unique endocrine wiring.
+The journey to hormonal balance begins with acknowledging that your symptoms are real and connected to these deep biological processes.
+Genetic testing offers a window into these processes, providing a clearer picture of your body’s unique endocrine wiring.

 This knowledge empowers you and your clinician to make more informed decisions, anticipating how your body might respond to a given therapy and tailoring the protocol to your specific needs from the outset.
 It is a proactive step toward reclaiming vitality by working with your biology, not against it.